Abstraction in Style: Beyond Texture and Color: Results and Experiments

 The disentanglement of A-VAT and S-VAT provides controllability in the stylized image generation.
 It allows for mixing up A-VAT and S-VAT to create new designs.
 In Figure~\ref{fig:mixup}, we combine three distinct A-VATs with four S-VATs.
 As shown, the A-VAT decisively determines the geometric layout and structural essence of the result, while the S-VAT consistently provides the stylistic rendering.
 This systematic mixing validates the robustness of our disentanglement and highlights its potential for controllable generative design.

-AiS can stylize auxiliary visual elements beyond the main object (see the inset).
-As illustrated, textual elements rendered in custom fonts are stylized alongside the primary content, indicating that the abstraction and stylization process applies holistically to the entire image rather than being limited to object-centric regions.
+AiS can stylize auxiliary visual elements beyond the main object.
+As illustrated in Figure~\ref{fig:small_example}, textual elements rendered in custom fonts are stylized alongside the primary content, indicating that the abstraction and stylization process applies holistically to the entire image rather than being limited to object-centric regions.